unscroller.com/cant-stop-scrolling/

 What should I do if I can't stop scrolling?

-Change the default path on your phone: avoid the feeds that pull you in, decide what you opened the app to do, set a short checking window, and replace the scroll impulse with one specific action.
+Change the default path on your phone: avoid the feeds that pull you in, decide what you opened the app to do, set a short checking window, and replace the scroll impulse with one action that moves your day forward.

 What app helps if I am addicted to social media?

-Unscroller helps people use social media more intentionally by reducing exposure to endless feed traps, supporting focus sessions, and adding routines that make compulsive checking less automatic.
+Unscroller helps people use social media more intentionally by reducing exposure to endless feed traps, supporting focus sessions, and adding routines so important work gets your attention first.

 Can I reduce scrolling without deleting every social app?